othyn/docker-compose-laravel/README.md

 **\*THIS IS A DESTRUCTIVE OPERATION!** The installation script will delete the `/docker`, `default.env` and `docker-compose.yml` files in the provided local directory (the directory value provided for the `-l` flag).
 This is as it copies the ones from this project in.
 You have been warned.

 The installation script is the same as a new project installation, however it omits the git repo as it assumes you already have one configured.
 This under the assumption that its an existing project and you won't want to overwrite your git history.

+By default, the installer will expect a `master` branch available against the `origin`, explicitly checking out `origin/master` during the installation.
+Although, you can override this with the `-b` flag, e.g. `-b my-branch`.

 ```sh
 $ curl https://raw.githubusercontent.com/othyn/docker-compose-laravel/master/install.sh | \